 They give us a whole lot of information about the person, the time and the mood of the verb.

 We just have to figure out which piece goes where.

-Anyone who’s ever taken a beginner Spanish course will probably groan at the mere mention of verb conjugation.
-For the uninitiated, conjugation involves changing a verb form to provide information about the action being performed.
+For the uninitiated: Conjugation is changing a verb form to provide information about the action being performed.

-And since the secret to mastering verb conjugation is practice, we’ll also give you some great resources to try these rules out yourself.
+And since the secret to mastering verb conjugation is practice, I’ve included some great resources to get hands-on practice with these rules yourself.

-First, Look for the Person Performing the Action
+- Look for the person performing the action.

 When conjugating Spanish verbs in the present tense, first identify who’s performing the action.
-There are eight possible performers/subjects:
+This is your “subject.”
+There are eight possible subjects: